sighupio/fury-getting-started/fury-on-ovhcloud/README.md

 export OS_REGION_NAME="xxx"
 ```

-You are ready to use the Openstack Terraform Provider.
+You are ready to use the OpenStack Terraform Provider.

 #### 3 - (Optional) Create a variables file from template